ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/008-adding-zoom.md

 ![Figure\: The Zoom Window](/assets/img/emptymeeting.png "The Zoom Window"){:width="350px"}

 When Zoom Meeting participants and Zoom Webinar panelists join, they will be listed in the Zoom window.
-Zoom guest audio will be mixed into the broadcast or recording automatically.
+Zoom guest audio will not be mixed into the broadcast or recording until a [Capture Mode](#zoom-capture-modes) is started.
+To start a capture mode, add at least one Zoom guest as a camera, or pick <samp>Start Capturing Audio and Video</samp> from the ••• menu at the top of Ecamm's Zoom window.

 ![Figure\: The Zoom Window](/assets/img/addclarence.png "The Zoom Window"){:width="350px"}